quhairfoir/w1d2-jul30/README.md

   pinky = 10
 3. Join all the fingers that represent the 2 numbers being multiplied.
 4. Then, count how many fingers are joined... x10.
-5. Lastly, count roaming fingers from left hand and multiply bu roaming fingers in right hand.
+5. Lastly, count roaming fingers from left hand and multiply by roaming fingers in right hand.
 6. Add step 4 and step 5.